Skip to Content

 It can also be the problem with the paint, I used Miya set (jelly gouache) but I’ve used it many times before on paper and it works amazing.

-I took these photos with zoom x3 on my phone:
+I took these photos with Zoom X3 on my phone:

 Gouache paint doesn’t work on canvas as well as acrylic paints or oil paint, nor it can handle the same amount of water as watercolor paint when applied on canvas.

-How do you protect gouache on canvas?
 Seal your gouache painting on canvas

 The only solution is to somehow seal the painting, which is quite tricky with gouache.